ulman-kanchan/ulman-kanchan/README.md

 - 👋 Hi, I’m @ulman-kanchan
-- 👀 I’m interested in codes for Atomistic Modelling
+- 👀 I’m interested in codes for Atomistic Materials Modelling

 <!---
 ulman-kanchan/ulman-kanchan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.